bbauska/W3Cx-5of5/README.md

 And here is a reminder of best practices when using the canvas:

-1.  **Use a function that is called AFTER the page is fully loaded** (and the DOM is ready), select the canvas in the DOM (this is the init function (as in window.onload = init) we already saw many times).
+1.  <b>Use a function that is called AFTER the page is fully loaded</b> (and the DOM is ready), select the canvas in the DOM (this is the init function (as in window.onload = init) we already saw many times).

-2.  **Then, get a 2D graphic context for this canvas** (the context is an object we will use to draw on the canvas, to set global properties such as color, gradients, patterns and line width).
+2.  <b>Then, get a 2D graphic context for this canvas</b> (the context is
+    an object we will use to draw on the canvas, to set global properties such as color, gradients, patterns and line width).

-3.  **Only then can you can draw something**.
+3.  <b>Only then can you can draw something</b>.

-4.  **Do not forget to use global variables for the canvas and context objects.** I also recommend keeping the width and height of the canvas somewhere.
+4.  <b>Do not forget to use global variables for the canvas and context objects.</b> I also recommend keeping the width and height of the canvas somewhere.
 These might be useful later.

-5.  **For each function that will change the context (color, line width, coordinate system, etc.), start by saving the context, and end by restoring it.**
+5.  <b>For each function that will change the context (color, line width, coordinate system, etc.), start by saving the context, and end by restoring it.</b>

 <h5>Examples</h5>